turtlecoin/block-explorer/README.md

 ##  Haven't done / problems
- - Removed alot of instances of getReadableCoins as I couldn't get it to work but only saw one instance where it was caused a major issue
+ - Removed alot of instances of getReadableCoins as I couldn't get it to work but only saw one instance where it caused a major issue